 “Name on the Check” Rule: Looks Good in Wisconsin!

-Disclaimer: With Medicaid, VA, and insurance regulations frequently changing, past blog posts may not be presently accurate or relevant.
-Please contact our office for information on current planning strategies, tips, and how-to's.
+Disclaimer: Since Medicaid rules and insurance regulations are updated regularly, past blog posts may not present the most accurate or relevant data.
+Please contact our office for up-to-date information, strategies, and guidance.

-For those of you not familiar with the term “Name on the Check” rule, it is a common guideline used by Medicaid in determining who owns income.
+For those of you not familiar with the term “Name on the Check” rule, it is a common guideline used by Medicaid in determining who owns income.
 If a check is made payable to a particular individual, that individual is considered the owner of the income.
 This guideline can be quite advantageous in cases involving a married couple, when the institutionalized spouse owns an IRA.

 For Medicaid purposes, few states[i] consider an institutionalized spouse’s retirement assets to be exempt.
 Therefore, when an institutionalized spouse owns an IRA, odds are that it will be considered a countable asset, which must be spent-down before eligibility can be established.
 Often times, this is where poor planning choices are made, by liquidating those retirement accounts.
 To liquidate an IRA is to subject the entire liquidated amount to taxes, as well as a likely early withdrawal penalty.
 Most often, this is not the most appropriate choice for the client.
 That said, how exactly does the “Name on the Check” rule come into play?